Udon Thani for Digital Nomads

 All of this would make it an amazing place to stay, but perhaps the best thing about Jamjuree Home is the location.
 You're about a 30-minute walk from the city centre, which puts you in a local, quiet area, but it's a comfortable walk when you do go into town.
 You have a couple of local 'jay' (vegan) restaurants nearby, as well as a 7-11 and some other convenience stores, and I went to the nearby Fit Gym three times during my stay, which is a huge, well-equipped but not very well attended gym that costs just 160 baht for a day pass.
 The crown jewel though, is Nong Prajak Park, just a short walk from Jamjuree Home.

 It has a cycle path and separated running track all the way around its 3.1km circumference.
-It's the perfect place to come for a run or a walk when you need exercise, or it's nice to just come and sit by the water.
+It's the perfect place to go for a run or a walk when you need exercise, or it's nice to just go and sit by the water.
 Having it so nearby is the cherry on top of this already perfect accommodation.

 Jamjuree Home Udon ThaniJamjuree Home family studioJamjuree Home family studio bedJamjuree Home family studio kitchenJamjuree Home family studio bathroomJamjuree Home family studio balconyJamjuree Home downstairs common areaJamjuree Home downstairs common areaJamjuree Home upstairs common areaJamjuree Home breakfastJamjuree Home green teaFit Gym Udon